 What do you do when children do not want to leave their parents in the sanctuary?
 How long will a church guest stay if their child is afraid?
 Shy children or children unaccustomed to church may resist your pleas to attend children’s church.
 Besides being friendly and an innate ability to speak “kid,” not every child is going to come easily.
 Not to worry, the resourceful children’s pastor has it under control.
 Try this simple gift idea to help kids church visitors feel more comfortable.

 Here is a perfect example of using a shepherd’s tools to wrangle in that one little sheep that refuses to walk through the gate.
 While it may be easier to minister to all your sheep while they are in one room, it is not always that easy.
 For this child or children, take your ministry to where they are.
 Carve out small slices of time to spend with them to do some relationship building and use a visitor’s pack.
 Here is what to put in a church visitor’s pack.
+You can find most of this stuff during bank holiday sales for cheap.

 Container – Pick a colorful folder with pockets or try something unusual like a small pizza box.
 Search the aisles of your local dollar store to find paper containers in unusual shapes.